-The City of Norfolk office of Virginia Cooperative Extension is your local connection to Virginia's land-grant universities, Virginia Tech and Virginia State University.
+The City of Norfolk Office of Virginia Cooperative Extension is your local connection to Virginia's land-grant universities, Virginia Tech and Virginia State University.

-Through educational programs based on research and developed with input from local stakeholders, we help the people of City of Norfolk improve their lives.
+Through educational programs based on research and developed with input from local stakeholders, we help the people of the City of Norfolk improve their lives.

 We provide education through programs in Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Development, and Community Viability.

 AN IMPORTANT MESSAGE FROM THE VIRGINIA DEPARTMENT OF AGRICULTURE AND CONSUMER SERVICES REGARDING MYSTERY SEED PACKETS: